Here are the best waterproof headphones for swimming. You can take them to a pool, lake, or sea and even dive underwater.

 - Can't wear without goggles or a strap

-Thanks to bone conduction you don’t have to deal with earplugs and eartips.
-The headphones sit next to your temples, so you’re ears are always free.
+Thanks to bone conduction, you don’t have to deal with earplugs and earbud tips.
+The headphones sit next to your temples, so your ears are always free.

 Plenty of technology

-With a built-in MP3 player that has 8 GB of storage, you’ll never run out of songs.
-And if it’s too much of a hassle, you can connect them via Bluetooth to your phone or Apple Watch (you need the additional Apple Watch clip).
-Though the watch has to be strapped on your head due to the short Bluetooth range in water.
+With an MP3 player that has 8 GB of storage and supports many file formats, you’ll never run out of songs.
+And if it’s too much of a hassle, you can connect them via Bluetooth to your phone or Apple Watch (you need the additional clip).

-Moreover, you charge them with a proprietary USB cable, since they’re IPX8 they can’t use USB-C. On a full charge, you get solid 7 hours of music which is plenty for even the most extreme swimmers.
+Moreover, they’re rated for IPX8 and charge with a proprietary USB cable (sadly, not a USB-C).
+You get solid 7 hours of playing music on a full charge, which is plenty for even the most extreme swimmers.

 2. Sony NW-WS623